-Presider: We know you hear our prayers; those we speak and those we keep in our hearts.
-Fill our community with your Love as we come to the stable during this Christmas season.
-All: Amen
+All: We know you hear our prayers; those we speak and those we keep in our hearts.
+Fill our community with your Love as we come to the stable during this Christmas season in the time of Covid.
+Amen

 PREPARATION OF THE GIFTS

-Presider: Blessed are you, O God, Lover of all.
-This bread is your MMOJ community coming to your birth place in our hearts bringing our faith, hope and love as a gift for you.
+Reader: (lifting up the bread) are you, O God, Lover of all.
+In this time of Covid, our bread is your MMOJ community coming to your birth place in our hearts bringing our faith, hope and love as gifts for you.
 Through your divine providence, we have this bread to offer, it will become for us the Bread of life.
 ALL: Praise to God, Emmanuel forever.

-Presider: Blessed are you, O God, Creator of all.
-This wine is our desire to live following your Way of reconciliation, healing and peace.
+Reader: (lifting up the wine) Blessed are you, Holy Mystery, Creator of all.
+This wine is our desire to live following your Way of reconciliation, healing and peace during Covid and beyond.
 Through your divine providence, we have this wine to offer, it will become our spiritual drink.
 ALL: Praise to God, Emmanuel forever.